 All work must be original and previously unpublished in any form.

 If your submission spans genres, we recommend you submit to the genre that you’d most like to see your work judged as as opposed to applying multiple times to multiple genres.
 Our judges are open to genre-bending work and all winners can be published under multiple genres, if desired.

 Simultaneous submissions are allowed, but please inform us immediately if your work is accepted elsewhere.

 We welcome submissions from all nationalities.
-However, if you have studied or taught at the Columbia University Writing Program at any time in the past three years, you are ineligible to submit to the contest.
+However, if you have studied or taught at the Columbia University Writing Program at any time in the past five years, you are ineligible to submit to the contest.

 The Columbia Journal will consider waiving the submission fee for contest submissions for those currently enrolled in a college or university and/or who demonstrate financial need.

 You must fill out our Fee Waiver Request Form online here and provide proof of need.